 So, what can we do to solve this problem?
 To get more realistic air quality data?

-All low-cost sensors consist of a few basic elements:
+All low-cost air quality sensors consist of a few basic elements:

 - The sensor element that senses the parameter of interest